Co-founder and CEO of Ideamotive. Entrepreneur, mentor and startup advisor.

 Considering all the pros and cons, usually the IT nearshoring is the best option available.
 Knowing the partner and reaching it within the same timezone is a good option when the cooperation needs to be tight – and that’s basically the point of IT outsourcing.
 Moreover, despite the short geographical distance, economical differences can be significant.

 That’s why Eastern Europe (especially Poland) rises as the key IT outsourcing destination.
-According to the Business Insider Poland has third-best coders in the world, dwarfing Japanese ones and leaving the US or UK ones far behind.
+According to Business Insider Poland has the third-best coders in the world, dwarfing Japanese ones and leaving the US or UK ones far behind.

 Robert is a co-founder of Ideamotive.
 Entrepreneur, who with passion spreads digital revolution all around the internet.
 Mentor and advisor at startup accelerators.
 Loves to learn and discover new business models.